TendTo/lucid/docs/FAQ.md

 #### ImportError: libpython3.12.so.1.0: cannot open shared object file: No such file or directory

-This error occurs when the expected Python shared library is not found in the expected location on the system To fix this, you need to set the `LD_LIBRARY_PATH` environment variable to include the path to the Python library.
+This error occurs when the expected version of the Python shared library is not found in the expected location on the system To fix this, you need to set the `LD_LIBRARY_PATH` environment variable to include the path to the Python library.
 You can do this by running the following command: